Sprechen Sie Deutsch? Merkel wants more German spoken in EU

 German is rarely used day-to-day at the European Commission, but is heard frequently at the European Parliament, which has a German president and is made up of more Germans than members from any other state because of the country's large population.

-It is not the first time Merkel's conservatives have called for a strengthening of German in Brussels: in their 2009 program they also complained that the language was not receiving equal treatment.
+It is not the first time Merkel's conservatives have called for a strengthening of German in Brussels: in their 2009 programme they also complained that the language was not receiving equal treatment.

 But given Germany's growing economic power within Europe since the outbreak of the euro zone debt crisis just over three years ago, the demand could rub other countries the wrong way.